The Kinematic Properties of Milky Way Stellar Halo Populations: Conclusion

 We provide a general overview of many kinematic spaces commonly used in the study of the Milky Way, and specifically the stellar halo.
 In each kinematic space, we show two sets of models: the \solar\ models which are simple and mimic stellar samples concentrated near the Sun, and the \survey\ models which are more complicated and designed to mimic samples observed with spectroscopic surveys.
 Each model uses a stellar halo parameterized by the anisotropy: $\beta$, which is a useful quantity for describing the two dominant stellar halo populations in the Milky Way: the low-$\beta$ metal poor halo and the high-$\beta$ GE remnant.

 In each kinematic space we use our models to show where disc populations, low- and high-$\beta$ halo populations all lie.
 We use purity as a metric to specifically assess each space on how well it separates low-$\beta$ halo populations from high-$\beta$ populations, finding that the scaled action diamond, the $\sqrt{J_{R}}-L_{z}$ plane, and $e-L_{z}$ plane achieve highest performance, with a focus on purity.
+These results assume a 1:1 ratio of low- and high-$\beta$ populations in the stellar halo, and also use APOGEE DR16 data as a set of positions for the phase space samples.
+Despite these constraints we believe our choice of selection regions in each kinematic space is resilient to changes in these and other underlying assumptions.
+While the location of the best selection regions is resilient to changes in assumptions, the specific purity and completeness values are liable to change.
+We therefore recommend that other authors generate their own completeness and purity corrections for their data if the specific values are needed.
 We briefly explored the effects of survey selection functions on kinematic properties of observed samples, finding that they can result in the appearance of specious structures.

 We summarize this work with a number of recommendations for authors to consider as they explore current and future datasets: